deletedcu/React-Components-Example/README.md

 **Note: there is already a bit of code in `index.js`.
 Don't remove it, you'll need it to complete the exercise!**

+## First Things First
+Make sure to import `React` and `ReactDOM` into your `/src/index.js` file.
+As mentioned above, there is some starter code in this file to mount the components.
+Make note that there is also 3 `const`'s that equal `undefined` at the moment.
+These are the `const`s that you will define your components with.
+They are aslo being exported so that you can test them.

 ## The Oldercoaster
 ![Grannies having fun](https://media.giphy.com/media/MMQrQQ87G2MmY/giphy.gif)